 MUSIC CLIP - ZOOT SIMS, "INVITATION TO THE BLUES"

 Welcome back to Afterglow, I’m Mark Chilla.
-We’ve been featuring music of the great Annie Ross this hour, who passed away in July at age 89.
+We’ve been featuring music of the great Annie Ross this hour.

 MUSIC CLIP - LAMBERT, HENDRICKS, AND ROSS, "JUMPIN' AT THE WOODSIDE"

 After her initial success with the groundbreaking jazz vocal group Lambert, Hendricks, and Ross in 1956, Annie Ross continued to make solo records.
 After all, she was a well established solo artist before she lit up the jazz world as part of the trio.

 These solo records included an album with saxophonist Zoot Sims, an album of all songs from the new Jule Styne and Stephen Sondheim Broadway musical Gypsy, alongside the Buddy Bregman Orchestra, and a handful of sessions with saxophonist Gerry Mulligan.

 I’ll start this next set with a clip from those Mulligan sessions, which are some of the best cool jazz recordings from the late 1950s.

 Here’s Annie Ross and Gerry Mulligan with the Harold Arlen and Ted Koehler tune “Between The Devil and the Deep Blue Sea,” on Afterglow.